 # 3: Colleges have broad authority over academic discipline

 When you enroll in a college or university, particularly a private one, you agree to be bound by its rules.
 While you do not lose all legal protection by enrolling in school, courts are even more hesitant to interfere with college’s determinations about academic matters than they are about other disciplinary issues.
-As the respondent in an academic misconduct case, you must understand that unless you attend a public university, you are not entitled to any particular procedures beyond what is included in the school’s policies.
+As the respondent in an academic misconduct case, you must understand that unless you attend a public university, you are generally not entitled to any particular procedures beyond what is included in the school’s policies.
 If you attend a public school you are entitled to “due process,” but courts give colleges significantly more leeway in determining how to handle academic misconduct than they do other forms of discipline.
 The first thing you should do if you are told you are accused of academic misconduct is read the student handbook to understand how the case will be processed.
 In contrast to the requirements for Title IX cases, colleges generally do not allow lawyers to directly participate in academic disciplinary matters.
 Your school may, however, allow you to have an advisor from within the school community, and if you want an advisor it is generally your responsibility to find one for yourself.
-You may also benefit from having a lawyer to advise you and prepare you for any meetings, hearings, or appeals.
+You may also benefit from having a lawyer to advise you and prepare you for any meetings, hearings, or appeals, even if they cannot attend meetings or hearings with you.

 #4: If you have a disability, make sure your school’s disability office is aware

-If there is one take-away for dealing with academic misconduct cases (which holds true for other kinds of misconduct) it is this: it is in your best interest to listen carefully to what you are accused of, read all applicable school policies and understand what you are being charged with and what the school must prove to find you responsible, and wait to respond to the accusation until you are confident you understand the accusation, the policies, and the evidence you have to support your case.
+If there is one take-away for dealing with academic misconduct cases (which holds true for other kinds of misconduct) it is this: it is often in your best interest to listen carefully to what you are accused of, read all applicable school policies and understand what you are being charged with and what the school must prove to find you responsible, and wait to respond to the accusation until you are confident you understand the accusation, the policies, and the evidence you have to support your case.

 And of course, you will always benefit from speaking to a lawyer familiar with university disciplinary proceedings, particularly if you have disability, discrimination, or other legal issues that may relate to the charge.